PWRFLcreative/Lightwork/README.md

 All available from the `Sketch > Import Library > Add Library` dialog in the Processing IDE.

  *  ArtNet P5 - included in this repo or clone from https://github.com/sadmb/artnetP5

+*Scraper includes Syphon (Mac) and Spout (Win) client to receive content from another application.
+You'll need the appropriate library for your platform.
+This is optional, comment and remove the PDE if you don't need this functionality.

 **Operating System**